 The student use of automobiles on school grounds is a privilege.
-Students who are properly licensed drivers may be allowed parking privileges at no cost in a designated area of the school parking lot with the approval of the principal.
+Students who are properly licensed drivers may be allowed parking privileges at no cost in a designated area of the school parking lot with the approval of the administrator.
 This privilege may be revoked for improper use of a motor vehicle or disregard for safety.

-- All requests for student parking privileges must be accompanied by proof of proper licensing. - 2.
-If a student's licensing status changes the student must inform the principal. - 3.
+- 1. All requests for student parking privileges must be accompanied by proof of proper licensing. - 2.
+If a student's licensing status changes the student must inform the school administrator. - 3.
 The only automobiles that will be allowed to park on the school grounds, in the area designated for students, must have permits. - 4.
 A permit will be valid only for the car that it is assigned to. - 5.
 A student who requests a permit to park on school property must agree to allow the vehicle to be searched if deemed necessary by a school administrator. - 6.
-If a student brings any motor vehicle upon school premises school officials may presume consent by the student, parent or guardian, or owner of the vehicle to a search of that motor vehicle. - 7.
-The principal may request a law enforcement officer to search a motor vehicle on school premises. - 8.
-Student drivers may not drive another student without written permission from both students' parents on file at Main Office and only if CT State Licensing Laws are followed. - 9.
-Student drivers who accumulate unexcused absences or tardiness may have their parking permit suspended or revoked dependent upon severity. - 10.
-Any car found on the school parking lot without a permit will be towed away at the owner's expense. - 11.
-Any student abusing the permit privilege will have the permit revoked. - 12.
-Grounds for Revocation of Permits include but are not limited to the following: - Driving at an excessive speed on school grounds. - Reckless or dangerous driving on school grounds. - Leaving school grounds without permission. - Failure to park in the area designated for students. - Loitering of students in cars. - Failure to maintain a satisfactory level of scholastic achievement, attendance, punctuality, and general attitude. - Refusal by a student, parent or guardian, or owner of the vehicle to allow access to a motor vehicle on school premises at the time of a request to search the motor vehicle. - Possession of alcohol or drugs on campus.
+If a student brings any motor vehicle upon school premises school officials may presume consent by the student, or owner of the vehicle to a search of that motor vehicle. - 7.
+The school administrator may request a law enforcement officer to search a motor vehicle on school premises. - 8.
+Student drivers who accumulate unexcused absences or tardiness may have their parking permit suspended or revoked dependent upon severity. - 9.
+Any car found on the school parking lot without a permit will be towed away at the owner's expense. - 10.
+Any student abusing the permit privilege will have the permit revoked. - Grounds for Revocation of Permits include but are not limited to the following: - Driving at an excessive speed on school grounds. - Reckless or dangerous driving on school grounds. - Leaving school grounds without permission. - Failure to park in the area designated for students. - Loitering of students in cars. - Failure to maintain a satisfactory level of scholastic achievement, attendance, punctuality, and general attitude. - Refusal by a student, or owner of the vehicle to allow access to a motor vehicleon school premises at the time of a request to search the motor vehicle. - Possession of alcohol or drugs on campus.